-This complex comprises the majestic Masjidi Kalon (the Great Mosque that was built in 1530s and has 288 domes); the Kalon minaret (which was built by Ruslan Khan in 1127 A.D. and stands at the height of 46 metres with 114 steps, similar to the number of surah or chapters of the Quran, believed to be among the first minarets ever to be built in Uzbekistan); a former hammam (bathhouse) that has now been converted into a children’s library; and a still functioning madrassa (religious school Close to the square is an atelier called the Bukhara Silk Carpets, where visitors can buy authentic Uzbekistani-made carpets and learn about carpet production, including several bazaars that sell interesting goods like souvenirs and straw art pieces.
+This complex comprises the majestic Masjidi Kalon (the Great Mosque that was built in 1530s and has 288 domes); the Kalon minaret (which was built by Ruslan Khan in 1127 A.D. and stands at the height of 46 metres with 114 step, similar to the number of surah or chapters of the Quran), believed to be among the first minarets ever to be built in Uzbekistan; a former hammam (bathhouse) that has now been converted into a children’s library; and a still functioning madrassah (religious school).
+Close to the square is an atelier called the Bukhara Silk Carpets, where visitors can buy authentic Uzbek-made carpets and learn about carpet production, including several bazaars that sell interesting goods like souvenirs and straw art pieces.

 Do not miss to also drop by the Bukhara gold market, which bustles with people (mostly women) peddling, haggling and selling, reminiscent to the times when the ancient Spice Route traders convened and traded in such a space.